 Acupuncture is an effective medical treatment that has been used to alleviate and prevent illnesses for over three thousand years.
 Our practitioners use a non-invasive method to effectively address a wide range of acute or chronic conditions and promote overall well-being.

 Cupping is the inverse of massage.
 Instead of pressing into muscles, the cups pull upward creating a gentle suction.
-A soothing and relaxing therapy, cupping improves blood flow to the tissues, reduces pain and tension and decreases inflammation.
+As a soothing and relaxing therapy, cupping improves blood flow to the tissues, reduces pain and tension, and decreases inflammation.

 Traditional Chinese Food Therapy helps improve and maintain a person’s overall health using balanced nutrition and proper diet.
 Specific foods and dietary recommendations are made to treat a patient’s individual health concerns and provide general nutritional support.